pragneshraval288-create/SmartDMS-/README.md

 ### 📁 Document Management
 - Upload documents
 - Edit document details
-- Versioning system (v1, v2, v3...)
+- Full document versioning (v1, v2, v3...)
 - Delete documents
 - View / Preview / Download
 - Search by title, tags, and file type
-- User-only access to their own documents (Admin can access all)
+- Users can access only their own documents (Admin has full access)

 ### 📝 Activity Audit Log
-- Kis user ne kya action kiya (upload/download/delete/update)
+- Tracks which user performed which action
+- Actions include upload / download / update / delete
 - Timestamp + version tracking

 ### 📊 Dashboard
 - Total documents
-- This week uploads
+- This week’s uploads
 - Recent activity

 ### ✅ Admin Capabilities
 - Can view/manage all documents
-- Can see all audit logs
+- Can read all audit logs
-- Users restricted only to their own docs
+- Normal users are restricted only to their own data

 ---